beyondsunny/Getting-And-Cleaning-Data/CodeBook.md

 This is the summary of the tidy data set tidydata.txt

 Identifiers
-Subject – The subject identifier ie participants Activity- Any of the activity type performed by the participants ie walking, walking upstairs, walking downstairs, sitting, standing or laying
+Subject â€“ The subject identifier ie participants Activity- Any of the activity type performed by the participants ie walking, walking upstairs, walking downstairs, sitting, standing or laying
 Measured Data
 [1] "tBodyAcc-mean()-X"           "tBodyAcc-mean()-Y"           "tBodyAcc-mean()-Z"